COVESA/vissr/tutorial/content/datastore/apache-iotdb/_index.md

 |2024-03-07T17:55:24.514Z|           root.test2.dev1.`Vehicle.CurrentLocation.Latitude`| 22.1234|   FLOAT|
 +------------------------+-------------------------------------------------------------+--------+--------+
 ```
-You have now seeded the database with some initial VSS data and can use WAII to query it.
+You have now seeded the database with some initial VSS data and can use VISSR to query it.

 The CLI client startup script accepts SQL commands using the `-e` parameter.
 We can therefore use this to codify the above in a bash script.
 So the VSS node names (keys) are passed correctly on the command line the backticks must be escaped.